Rosacea Types, Triggers, & Treatment Options - Gladskin

 Rosacea Types, Triggers, & Treatment Options

-Over 14 million Americans live with rosacea, which has no cure and no definitive cause.
-While even people who have rosacea may think it just causes blushing more frequently, this is actually a very complex skin condition that can worsen with severe symptoms over time.
-While it can’t be completely eliminated, researchers and doctors have found several factors that worsen or trigger it, as well as treatments to minimize symptoms.
+Over 14 million Americans live with rosacea, a skincare that has no cure and no definitive cause.
+While people may think that rosacea just causes more frequent blushing, this is actually a complex skin condition that can worsen over time.
+While rosacea can’t be completely eliminated, researchers and doctors have found several factors that worsen or trigger it, as well as treatments to minimize symptoms.

 What is rosacea?

-As mentioned above, rosacea is a skin condition that roughly four to five percent of the American population suffers from.
+Rosacea is a skin condition that impacts roughly four to five percent of the American population.
 It is chronic, and occurs in cycles where it can be present for weeks or even months before disappearing for a period of time, and then returning.
-It can be identified by frequent reddened skin, usually only affecting the face, but also can bring on more uncomfortable, and even painful, symptoms.
+The most common symptom of rosacea include flushing and persistent facial redness, also known as erythema.
+And erythema doesn’t appear red on everyone: rosacea occurs on all skin tones and is often misdiagnosed in skin of color.

-Often, rosacea appears as small, red, pus-filled bumps or persistent redness across the center of the face.
-Small blood vessels on your nose and cheeks often swell and become visible during flare-ups.
-However, it can be easily misidentified as other skin conditions such as acne or eczema, partially due to the different subcategories of the disease.
+Often, rosacea appears as small, pus-filled bumps or swelling, flushing, and erythema across the center of the face.
+Small blood vessels on the nose and cheeks often swell and can become visible during on lighter skin.
+Rosacea can be easily misidentified as other skin conditions such as acne or eczema, partially due to the different subcategories of the disease.

 Types of rosacea